Dennisama/Getting-and-Cleaning-Data/README.md

 3.Run source("Run_Analysis.R") in RStudio.

 4.clean_data.txt(5.3 Mb) and mean_data.txt(0.1 Mb) are created in the current work directory, containing the clean data and the average of each variables for each activity and each subject.

+In addition, CodeBook contains descriptions of all the variables created by codes and summeries on the data, and other relevant information.